3000 words – 20 min

 Matching the colour and texture of mortar is of obvious aesthetic concern during conservation and restoration.
 However, the purpose and behaviour of the constituent parts must also be understood to avoid damage, degradation and ultimately failure.

-A commonly understood example is the re-pointing of soft fired vapour ‘open’ clay brick – with a hard vapour ‘closed’ cement pointing.
+A commonly understood example is the re-pointing of soft-fired vapour ‘open’ clay brick – with a hard vapour ‘closed’ cement pointing.
 It is not specifically the use of cement that damages the brick.
-The constituent parts of lime mortar can create a mismatch to the masonry.
+The constituent parts of lime mortar can create a mismatch with the masonry.
 Equally a ‘closed’ masonry can be mismatched to an ‘open’ mortar.

 How the stone is quarried also influences how it performs in use.
 Selected and cut; either along the direction of the bed, perpendicular to the direction of pressure or selected as ‘free’, each piece has a purpose whether for constructing a head, sill, mullion or jamb.
 Different cuts lend themselves to a variety of structural applications and yet, through variations in composition, there would also appear to be some logic to how the building junctures relate to each other.